AutoxingTech/axbot_rest_book/docs/reference/websocket.md

   "reliable": true,       // false means the position is lost

+  // "lidar_reliable = False" means that no constraint exists between newly created
+  // observations(submaps) and the current static map.
+  //
+  // The position loss steps are as follow:
+  // 1.
+No constraints(between new observations and static map) exists, "lidar_reliable" will become false.
+  // 2.
+The robot enters pure dead-reckoning mode.
+And "position_loss_progress" will start to increase.
+  // 3.
+After some movements if new constraints are created, "lidar_reliable" will become true.
+  //    But if "position_loss_progress" reaches 1.0, "reliable" will also become false.
+  "lidar_reliable": false, // since 2.11.0-rc18
+  "position_loss_progress": 0.35  // since 2.11.0-rc18.
+Only exists when lidar_reliable = false

   // The quality of positioning(Experimental)
   //
   // Only valid in positioning state.